 Every patient deserves a single standard of high-quality care.
-Decades of research have documented how safe staffing reduces patient mortality, re-admission to the hospital post discharge, and recovery.Ratios, coupled with nurses’ powerful voice of advocacy, secured in California law and regulation, and in our union contracts, protect our patients from complications that arise from missed care such as medical errors, health care disparities, infections, and so much more.
+Decades of research have documented how safe staffing reduces patient mortality, re-admission to the hospital post discharge, and recovery.
+Currently, California is the only state to enact an enforceable RN-to-patient staffing law, thanks to the determined, multi-year efforts of members of the California Nurses Association.
+Ratios, coupled with nurses’ powerful voice of advocacy, protect our patients from complications that arise from missed care such as medical errors, health care disparities, infections, and so much more.
+Read more ».

 A.B.
 394, the CNA-sponsored safe staffing law, has multiple provisions designed to remedy unsafe staffing in acute-care facilities.
 California’s safe staffing standards are based on individual patient acuity, of which the RN ratios is the minimum.

 In 1999, the registered nurses of the California Nurses Association successfully sponsored and lobbied the California Legislature to pass A.B.
 394, the historic bill that made minimum, specific numerical staffing ratios the golden standard in the Golden State.

 Decades of studies have shown that more nurses equate to lives saved and fewer complications.
 Researchers have been focusing on what exactly is the mediating link between increasing RN staffing and improved outcomes.

 NNU/CNA’s proposal for minimum, mandated, nurse-to-patient staffing ratios protects our patients’ right to nursing care.
 Read our booklet to learn more.

 There is no shortage of registered nurses in California; rather there is a shortage of nurses willing to work in unsafe environments.
 Read our whitepaper to learn more.